-

 EQUIPMENT YOU WILL NEED TO HAVE ACCESS TO

-Equipment such as measuring devices and signage will be utilised by the learner via the simulated workplace environment process.
-The learner must utilise the following equipment in part 3.1 of the workplace industry simulated environment (WISE) phase.
+• Equipment such as measuring devices and signage will be utilised by the learner via the simulated workplace environment process.